Jadens-arc/PyMail/README.md

 Make sure everything is formatted correctly with your information in double quotes

 ### Step 4:
-Save the file and run the Python script
+Save the file and run the Python script (making sure you are in the right directory)

+	python3 PyMail.py

 ### Step 5:
 You should be greeted with the PyMail window feel free to spam anyone you like
 > *Note google has a maxium of 200 emails you can send to someone at any given time
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwOTE0OTQwNjZdfQ==
+eyJoaXN0b3J5IjpbMTkwNjMyMTQ5OV19
 -->